AdelKS/LinuxGamingGuide/README.md

 [Replay sorcery](https://github.com/matanui159/ReplaySorcery) is a tool to save small replays of your gaming sessions, without the need to be streaming.
 It saves a "video" of your play for the past `x` seconds in RAM: it is saved as sequence of JPEG images (small footprint on the computer's ressources).
 And these images are only converted to a video when you want to actually save a replay (more ressource heavy).
 I haven't given it a try, if you want to add hints and tips about it, please feel free to PR something or open an issue!

+## Sound tweaks with Pipewire/Pulseaudio

+This section is about some tweaks one can do with [Pulseaudio](https://www.freedesktop.org/wiki/Software/PulseAudio/) or [Pipewire](https://pipewire.org/) (will replace Pulseaudio and offers more features).
 ### Stream only the game sounds

 You are in a Discord call and streaming at the same time, but you only want OBS to stream the game's sounds ?
 Search no more.
 The solution is here (that I found [here](https://unix.stackexchange.com/questions/384220/how-to-create-a-virtual-audio-output-and-route-it-in-ubuntu-based-distro)): the idea is to create some kind of virutal soundcard, let's call it `Game-Sink`, where the game will output it sound on.
 Then you redirect the sound from `Game-Sink` to your actual soundcard.